 If you do choose to center your EVP around company culture, highlight what honestly makes coming to work day after day great, and it is almost sure to be unique.

-With these tips in your arsenal, you’ll be able to create a strong EVP that will help candidates immediately grasp a clear idea of the benefits to working for your brand.
+With these tips in your arsenal, you’ll be able to create a strong employee value proposition that will help candidates immediately grasp a clear idea of the benefits to working for your brand.
 Once you publicize your unique, targeted EVP, sit back and watch as your inbox is flooded by qualified—and enthusiastic—applicants.

 Contact us to learn how Lucas James Talent Partners can help your business attract high-quality talent.